doy/rbw/README.md

 `rbw help` can be used to get more information about the available functionality.

+### Local PIN unlock (MVP)

+`rbw` can cache the master encryption key locally behind a short PIN.
+While the agent is unlocked, run `rbw pin set` to enrol a PIN; the key material is sealed with Argon2id and written to `wrapped_master.v1.json`, while the per-profile pepper lives in your system keyring.
+Later you can unlock the agent with `rbw pin unlock` instead of the full master password, inspect the current configuration with `rbw pin status`, or remove the cached data via `rbw pin clear`.
+The feature requires a working desktop keyring backend: the cache expires after 30 days by default and is cleared automatically after three failed PIN attempts.
+Tunables live under the `pin_unlock` section in `config.json` (`enabled`, `ttl_secs`, and `allow_weak_keyring`).

 Run `rbw get <name>` to get your passwords.
 If you also want to get the username or the note associated, you can use the flag `--full`.
 You can also use the flag `--field={field}` to get whatever default or custom field you want.
 The `--raw`